-20.3 IMPORTANCE OF SELF-EMPLOYMENT
+8.3 IMPORTANCE OF SELF-EMPLOYMENT

 Career is a way of making one's livelihood.
 Self-employment is also a career because one may employ oneself in business or in service activities and earn one's livelihood.
-With growing unemployment and lack of adequate job opportunities, self-employment has become very significant.
+With growing unemployment and lack of adequate job opportunities, self-employment has become very significant. its importance can be enumerated as follows.